 When people think about real estate investing, compound interest isn’t usually a related topic.
 Indeed, with interest rates being so low right now, compound interest seems like a thing of the past.
 However, real estate investors can put the concept to use in their niche even though interest rates are so low.

 The Concept of How Compound Interest Works in Real Estate Investing

 The idea behind compound interest is merely reinvesting whatever income is earned on a particular asset.
 This concept can easily be applied to real estate investing, although it doesn’t actually mean reinvesting interest.
-The concept involves reinvesting rental income or income generated from flipping a property rather than interest earned on money sitting in a bank.
+The concept involves reinvesting rental income or income generated from flipping a property rather than the interest earned on money sitting in a bank.

 Some real estate investors have mortgages on the properties they rent out, and their rental income is used to repay those mortgages.
 Thus, they must look for other ways to benefit from the concept of compound interest.